 - Type: Power motion reclining modular sofa

-- Motion features: dual power motion technology; Zero Wall space-saver system
+- Motion features: dual power motion technology; Zero Wall space-saving system

 - Comfort materials (listed): polyurethane cushioning with a memory foam layer